bazelbuild/rules_python/examples/pip_parse_vendored/README.md

 - requirements.txt - lockfile produced by pip-compile or other means
 - requirements.bzl - the "parsed" version of the lockfile readable by Bazel downloader

 The `requirements.bzl` file contains baked-in attributes such as `python_interpreter_target` as they were specified in the original `pip_parse` rule.
-These can be overridden at install type by passing arguments to `install_deps`.
+These can be overridden at install time by passing arguments to `install_deps`.
 For example:

 ```python
 # Register a hermetic toolchain